chrisy781/Computer_Vision_Group_27/readme.md

 ![Normal](/figures/orginal_tests.jpg)

-*Figure 5: Shows the YoloV4 detection results on 4 randomly chosen images from the test set*
+*Figure 6: Shows the YoloV4 detection results on 4 randomly chosen images from the test set*

+Testing the 4 random images from the original testset (figure 6) gave varying but for the most part successful results with golf balls being detected and having probabilities north of 79%.
+It also stands out that the images on the top-left of figure 6 shows high confidences on locations where no golf balls are present and thus being false positives.
+The hypothesis for this is the loss of only 0.5 with could become even lower when more training is performed and that way possibly solving this troubling result.

 ### 4.2 Dataset 2 results
 mAP on test set of 81.60%!